visit/galaxy-docs/_includes/availability-activity.md

           ]
         }
       ],
-      "TotalResults": 1
+      "TotalResults": 2
     }
   ],
-  "SearchId": "2608ec73-7b58-4dc0-8f67-4d0428d5051f",
+  "SearchId": "2121as12-1a2s-1s2a-2a1s-12as21sa12as",
-  "ExpirationDate": "2018-12-21T15:15:46.2172447+01:00",
+  "ExpirationDate": "2019-01-29T15:15:46.2172447+01:00",
-  "TotalResults": 1
+  "TotalResults": 2
 }
 ```

 This is a **POST** request that requires a filter with some mandatory properties, such as date.
 The filter can also include content filtering, such as only including those activities associated with a particular CBIS category or with certain attributes.
 Content filtering possibilities can be found in the <a href="https://visit.github.io/galaxy-docs/#content-filter">Content Section</a> You can see a bare minimum version of this search in the examples.
+The return structure is a list of Activity Groups (such as ski lessons) which contain activities (e.g one for each skill level).
+Each activity contains Occasions, each of which defines a possible start date, time and duration for the Activity (e.g. morning lessons, afternoon lessons).
+Finally each occasion has a list of quotes, which are the bookable objects, in each of these you will find all the information related to price groups, prices and other pertinent information and the `BookKey` (e.g. one price for adults, another for children).
-The Most important return values in this response are the `SearchId` and the `BookKey` used in the <a href="https://visit.github.io/galaxy-docs/#basket">Basket</a>, also pay attention to the `ExpirationDate` of the `SearchId`.
+The most important return values in the response are the `SearchId` and the `BookKey` found in each `Quote` object, they are used in the <a href="https://visit.github.io/galaxy-docs/#add-activity-booking-item">Basket</a>, also pay attention to the `ExpirationDate` of the `SearchId`.
+It is also worth paying attention to the Minimum and Maximum Items to Book.
+These are often values set by external systems and if your basket item is outside these parameters it may fail to commit.
+A `null` value means unrestricted.
+Booking Conditions and Discount Information relate can contain specific supplier information or Campaign information respectively.
 IMPORTANT: Paging is 0-indexed.

 ### HTTP Request